HOW TO USE TREKKING POLES

 Check out our tips below on why you should be using trekking poles, how to use them properly, and when to adapt their set-up for various terrain.

-Want to Know How to Use Trekking Poles Correctly?
+Want to Know How to Use Hiking Poles Correctly?

 You're in the right place!
 In this guide we will be covering the following: